Puerto Rico corporate bank accounts in 2023

 The Puerto Rico banking sector

-Healy Consultants Group PLC summary view
+Healy Consultants Group summary view

 Overall, we advise our Clients to spread risk by opening multicurrency corporate bank accounts with top-tier banks in major financial centres, and not just in Puerto Rico.
 We recommend multinational Clients minimise funds held in Puerto Rican banks because: